Fugitive Snowden to seek temporary asylum in Russia

 After the activists were led through a grey door marked "staff only", Lokshina said they were put on a bus, driven around until they reached a different part of Sheremetyevo and taken to a room where Snowden was waiting.

-The United States has revoked Snowden's passport and urged nations not to give him passage to an asylum destination.

-"Some governments in Western European and North American states have demonstrated a willingness to act outside the law, and this behaviour persists today," Snowden told the meeting.

-(Additional reporting by Alessandra Prentice; Writing by Steve Gutterman and Thomas Grove; Editing by Douglas Busvine and Alison Williams)
+(Additional reporting by Alessandra Prentice, Anthony Boadle in Brasilia and Steve Holland and Arshad Mohammed in Washington; Writing by Steve Gutterman, Thomas Grove; and Peter Cooney; Editing by Alison Williams and Sandra Maler)